Render options

 When taking thumbnails from the original video, the quality might be better, but due to the variable frame rate and different encoder used by After Effects, the time points might not be exact.

-API cURL example - Create render with thumbnail generation
+API cURL example - Create render with thumbnail generation Developer guide

 curl -X POST \